A look at the CV of a quality, Filipino Accountant

 By now, you probably know that thousands of companies are offshoring and enjoying increased productivity, better business focus and massive cost savings.

 But you’re right to wonder – who are they sending the work to?
 Besides the benefits and advantages of offshoring, it is equally important to discuss the qualifications, experience, and skillsets of the employees you’ll be entrusting with your business, and that of your clients.

 Meet Brian: Qualified CPA

-Brian is also well-versed in Accounting systems and software currently being used in Australia like Xero, Xero Workpapers, QuickBooks, and MYOB.
+Brian is also well-versed in Accounting systems and software currently being used by businesses like Xero, Xero Workpapers, QuickBooks, and MYOB.
 His 13 years of solid work experience in the industry includes team management and direct client liaison.
 This has given Brian plenty of exposure to industry best practices and is adept at working with foreign clients.

 Brian is an exceptional accountant and don’t tell him we told you this, but… He is one of many great accountants available to businesses like yours!

 Skills and qualifications.
 Accountancy is one of the top University courses in the Philippines.
 Each year, 7000 to 8000 new Certified Public Accountants (CPAs) are added to the roster of the Professional Regulatory Board of Accountancy.
 Based on their records, there are 188,203 CPAs in the Philippines as of 2018.
 Filipino CPAs can also become associate members of the Australian CPA.
 The two CPA associations signed a member pathway agreement in November 2015, facilitating the certification of Filipino financial professionals.